 What are the benefits of forgiving someone?

-Letting go of grudges and bitterness makes way for compassion, kindness and peace.
+Letting go of grudges and bitterness can make way for compassion, kindness and peace.
 Forgiveness can lead to:

 Why is it so easy to hold a grudge?

-When you're hurt by someone you love and trust, you may become angry, sad or confused.
-If you dwell on hurtful events or situations, grudges filled with resentment, vengeance and hostility may take root.
-If you allow negative feelings to crowd out positive feelings, you may find yourself swallowed up by your own bitterness or sense of injustice.
+When you're hurt by someone you love and trust, you might become angry, sad or confused.
+If you dwell on hurtful events or situations, grudges filled with resentment, vengeance and hostility can take root.
+If you allow negative feelings to crowd out positive feelings, you might find yourself swallowed up by your own bitterness or sense of injustice.

 What are the effects of holding a grudge?

-If you're unforgiving, you may pay the price repeatedly by bringing anger and bitterness into every relationship and new experience.
-Your life may become so wrapped up in the wrong that you can't enjoy the present.
-You may become depressed or anxious.
-You may feel that your life lacks meaning or purpose, or that you're at odds with your spiritual beliefs.
-You may lose valuable and enriching connectedness with others.
+If you're unforgiving, you might pay the price repeatedly by bringing anger and bitterness into every relationship and new experience.
+Your life might become so wrapped up in the wrong that you can't enjoy the present.
+You might become depressed or anxious.
+You might feel that your life lacks meaning or purpose, or that you're at odds with your spiritual beliefs.
+You might lose valuable and enriching connectedness with others.